eKYC & IDA Working Group - Charter

 4) Proposed specifications

-OpenID Connect for Identity Assurance 1.0
+OpenID Connect Advanced Syntax for Claims 1.0

 5) Anticipated audience or users